Basti railway station

 Basti railway station is a main railway station in Basti district, Uttar Pradesh.
 Its code is BST.
 It serves Basti city.
-The station consists of four platforms.
+The station consists of seven platforms.

 It is a very important railway station of North Eastern Railway zone.

 The main line connecting Lucknow with Gorakhpur and places in Bihar and Assam in the east passes through the south of the district.
 It has various facilities like escalator, elevator, free wifi, automatic ticket vending machines, food stall, parking, toilet, water supply 24 hours, train information display board, waiting hall, etc. The station offer Class A-1 station facilities.
 This station is a first electrified station of North eastern Railway.
 This station is very main station between Gorakhpur-barabanki-Aishbag line.
 There is a daily Intercity express between Gorakhpur and Lucknow.